-Our Company has adopted the code provisions stated in the Corporate Governance Code of Appendix 15 of the GEM Listing Rules (the "Code").
-Except for the deviations from the following Code provisions, our Company's corporate governance practices have complied with the Code throughout the year ended 31 August 2021 and up to the date of this report:-
+Our Company has adopted the code provisions stated in the Corporate Governance Code of Appendix 15 of the GEM Listing Rules (the "CG Code").
+Except for the deviations from the following CG Code provisions, our Company's corporate governance practices have complied with the CG Code throughout the year ended 31 August 2022 and up to the date of this report:-

-Code Provision A.2.1
+Code Provision C.2.1

-Code provision A.2.1 of the Code stipulates that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+Code provision C.2.1 of the CG Code stipulates that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 Dr. Ng Tai Wing is the chairman and chief executive officer of the Company.
 In view that Dr. Ng is one of the founders of the Group and has been operating and managing the Group since 2003, the Board believes that the vesting of the roles of chairman and chief executive officer in Dr. Ng is beneficial to the business operations and management of the Group and will provide strong and consistent leadership to the Group.
-Accordingly, the Directors consider that the deviation from provision A.2.1 of the Code is appropriate in such circumstances.
+Accordingly, the Directors consider that the deviation from Code Provision C.2.1 of the CG Code is appropriate in such circumstances.